 14. Are there any kayaking classes?

-We do offer a kayak fitness class as well as monthly moonlight kayaks on Town Lake.
-Check our current class schedule for next available class.
+We do offer a kayak fitness class, kayak touring class, as well as monthly moonlight kayaks on Town Lake.

 Fee assistance is available for boating classes.
 You must apply in person at the main Recreation office and you must be a Tempe Resident.